OrionJoshi/DevOps/README.md

 4. Implemanting new features will become very easy
 5. Bug fixing will become very easy
 6. Testing new ideas or new technologies will become very easy.

+### Merging - Fast Forward Merge and Three Way Merge

+Merging of a branch:

+We created a branch to implement a new feature.
+We completed implementation of that new feature.
+We have to combined those changes from child branch with parent branch.
+This combined process is nothing but merging concept